 Chicago Murals on the Wabash Corridor

 The Chicago wall murals on the Wabash Corridor will cause you to widen your eyes and crane your neck.
 They crawl up the ten story buildings, they slide down the block and they envelope the parking terraces of this south loop neighborhood.
 The Wabash Arts Corridor (WAC) group calls the murals “big walls” and there is nothing subtle about them.

-The murals have been developed through a series of partnerships which have included the nearby Colombia Arts college started these Chicago murals to provide an immersive student practicum hybridized with a cultural renewal project.
+The murals have been developed through a series of partnerships which have included the nearby Colombia Arts college, WAC, local galleries and the street artists themselves.
 The first Big Walls went up in 2016 and WAC hopes to continue to grow the offerings in the neighborhood.
 They host an annual “crawl” in October but you can see the murals year round and you can find their map here.

 Getting to Wabash

 The murals run on Wabash between Jackson and Roosevelt.
 Take the green, pink, brown, purple or orange lines to the Adams/Wabash L stop and walk south.
 Don’t forget to look up.
-Periodically duck west and peek down Holden street under the L tracks.
+Periodically duck west and peek down Holden alley under the L tracks.
 You can also spot interesting graffiti and smaller pieces there.

 Where to Eat in South Wabash